Fire safety information

 Prepare weeks and months before the fire season.
 Act on the daily Fire Danger Rating.
 Survive a bush or grass fire.

-The Country Fire Authority (CFA) will declare the Fire Danger Period each year prior to Summer.
+The Country Fire Authority (CFA) will declare the fire danger period each year before summer.
 Check the CFA website for updates.

 - These include heavily forested areas, thick bush or long, dry grass, coastal areas with lots of scrub.